PSP-Archive/PSP-Archive.github.io/_posts/2022-01-18-PC98_emulation_PSP.md

 ![Screenshot](https://github.com/PSP-Archive/PSP-Archive.github.io/raw/gh-pages/assets/img/snaps/np2_puyo_2.webp)

 Resolution seems to have nothing to do with it this time.

-I tried changing a bunch of settings, to no avail.
+I tried changing a number of settings - to no avail.

 ![Screenshot](https://github.com/PSP-Archive/PSP-Archive.github.io/raw/gh-pages/assets/img/snaps/np2_puyo_3.webp)